fsantanna/dceu/doc/manual.md

 In the example, `x` is set to user type `:T.A`, which is compatible with types `:T` and `:T.A`, but not with type `:T.B`.

+### Hierarchical Tuple Templates

-Ceu also provides a `data` construct that associates tags with tuple templates enumerating field identifiers.
+Ceu also provides a `data` construct to associate a tag with a tuple template that enumerates field identifiers.
-A template provides field names for a tuple, which becomes similar to a `struct` in C or a `class` in Java.
+Templates provide field names for tuples, which become similar to *structs* in C or *classes* in Java.
+Each field identifier in the data declaration corresponds to a numeric index in the tuple, which can then be indexed by field or by number interchangeably.
 The next example defines a template `:Pos`, which serves the same purpose as the dictionary of the first example: